SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

 Worker Settings
 ---------------

-There are multiple sections that configure the different workers:
+There are multiple sections that configure the different workers.

 State Navigator
 ^^^^^^^^^^^^^^^